tqaudio/delay770/README.md

 ----------------

-- VST is a trademark of Steinberg Media Technology GmbH.
+- VST is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.
 - Audio Unit is a trademark of Apple Inc.
 - AAX is a trademark of Avid Technology.